 The findings

-The study’s findings also revealed how the system negatively impacts women’s physical and mental health.
+Although the study did not set out to examine the impact on women’s health and mental health, the women’s stories also revealed how the system negatively impacts women’s physical and mental health.
 The World Health Authority (WHO) lists a number of factors that impact people’s health.
 These are called the Determinants of Health, including income and social status, education, physical environment, genetics, and health services.

 In the sections below, I describe these health determinants and then explain what the data revealed about how the child support system negatively affected them.
 Finally, I provide the stories of the women in the study.